thaJeztah/docker/docs/userguide/networking/get-started-overlay.md

 1. Create a Swarm master.

-		$ docker-machine create \
+		€ docker-machine create \
 		-d virtualbox \
 		--swarm --swarm-master \
-		--swarm-discovery="consul://$(docker-machine ip mh-keystore):8500" \
+		--swarm-discovery="consul://€(docker-machine ip mh-keystore):8500" \
-		--engine-opt="cluster-store=consul://$(docker-machine ip mh-keystore):8500" \
+		--engine-opt="cluster-store=consul://€(docker-machine ip mh-keystore):8500" \
 		--engine-opt="cluster-advertise=eth1:2376" \
 		mhs-demo0

 	At creation time, you supply the Engine `daemon` with the ` --cluster-store` option.
 This option tells the Engine the location of the key-value store for the `overlay` network.
-The bash expansion `$(docker-machine ip mh-keystore)` resolves to the IP address of the Consul server you created in "STEP 1".
+The bash expansion `€(docker-machine ip mh-keystore)` resolves to the IP address of the Consul server you created in "STEP 1".
 The `--cluster-advertise` option advertises the machine on the network.

 2. Create another host and add it to the Swarm cluster.

-		$ docker-machine create -d virtualbox \
+		€ docker-machine create -d virtualbox \
 			--swarm \
-			--swarm-discovery="consul://$(docker-machine ip mh-keystore):8500" \
+			--swarm-discovery="consul://€(docker-machine ip mh-keystore):8500" \
-			--engine-opt="cluster-store=consul://$(docker-machine ip mh-keystore):8500" \
+			--engine-opt="cluster-store=consul://€(docker-machine ip mh-keystore):8500" \
 			--engine-opt="cluster-advertise=eth1:2376" \
 		  mhs-demo1

 3. List your machines to confirm they are all up and running.

-		$ docker-machine ls
+		€ docker-machine ls
 		NAME         ACTIVE   DRIVER       STATE     URL                         SWARM
 		default      -        virtualbox   Running   tcp://192.168.99.100:2376
 		mh-keystore  *        virtualbox   Running   tcp://192.168.99.103:2376